20 Hockey Scholarships and Grants Most Families Don't Know About

 13. Wisconsin Affiliate Assistance Fund

-Also administered through the USA Hockey Foundation, funded by an anonymous donor.
+Administered through the USA Hockey Foundation, funded by an anonymous donor.

 - Amount: Not publicly disclosed

-- Eligibility: Youth hockey players of color who are first-time skaters, members of WAHA-affiliated programs, and US residents living in Wisconsin
+- Eligibility: Youth hockey players of color who are first-time skaters, members of WAHA-affiliated programs, and U.S. residents living in Wisconsin

 - Deadline: October 1 annually